harpomaxx/deepDGAgen/doc/dga-notes.md

-# sNotes on Generative DGA
+# Notes on Generative DGA

 **Decisions**